elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/while-for-loop.md

 ---

-### Explain, How the For-Loop works in JavaScript.
+### Explain, How the For-Loop works?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The for loop sets a starting point, condition, and steps.
 The starting point executes once upon entering the loop.
-The condition is checked before every loop iteration.
+The condition gets checked before every loop iteration.
 The loop body runs again and again while the condition is truthy.
-If false, the loop stops.<br /><br />
+If false, the loop terminates.<br /><br />
   <strong>The general loop algorithm works like this:</strong><br /><br />Run begin<br /><br />
   <ul>
     <li>(if condition → run body and run step)</li>